Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 - 5 Types of bias & how to eliminate them in your machine learning project: - Sample, Exclusion, Observer, Prejudice, Measurement bias.
 An introduction and an example to each   https://towardsdatascience.com/5-types-of-bias-how-to-eliminate-them-in-your-machine-learning-project-75959af9d3a0

 ## 12. License
-This project is licensed under the Apache 2 License - see the [LICENSE](/LICENSE) file for details
+This project is licensed under the Apache 2 License - see the [LICENSE](/LICENSE) file for details.

 - Content license pending legal guidance